Dgawel77/SE350/README.md

 5. Selected shapes are highlighted.
 6. Move selected shapes in any direction.
 7. Copy and paste any selected shapes.
+8. Group or ungroup multiple shapes together.
+9. Group multiple groups together.
+10. Keyboard shortcuts for every command.
-8. Redo and undo draw, move, and copy/paste.
+11. Redo, undo, draw, move, delete, group, ungroup, and copy/paste.

 There are more features on the way!